If you run a tutoring business, you should have a contract between you and your students. A well-drafted tutoring contract will clarify:

 1. Scope of the Services

-Your tutoring contract must carefully set out all of the tutoring services that you provide.
+Your tutoring contract must carefully set out all of your tutoring services.
 This will:

 - provide certainty for you and your students; and